Is Guess a Luxury Brand 2023? 5 Surprising Reasons It’s Not

 Price Range and Accessibility

-For example, a Guess handbag may cost you anywhere from $50 to $200, while a high-end luxury brand like Louis Vuitton might charge over $1,000 for a similar item.
+For example, a Guess handbag may cost anywhere from $50 to $200, while a high-end luxury brand like Louis Vuitton might charge over $1,000 for a similar item.
 This significant price gap distinguishes Guess from the traditional luxury segment, as its products are more affordable for the middle-class consumer.

 Target Audience and Marketing